-“An AI agent is a self-sustaining software entity designed to understand its surroundings, make choices, and take actions to achieve specific goals without human supervision.”
+“An AI agent is a special type of software that is self-sustainable in nature and designed in a manner that it can understand the environment around it, make informed decisions, and take necessary actions required to achieve specific business goals without any human intervention.”

 This flowchart explains how an AI agent works through six phases of perception interpretation decision making action learning and adaptation.

-• Learning: Your agent evaluates results and updates knowledge based on experience.
+• Learning: After taking the necessary actions, your AI agent will evaluate the results and update its knowledge based on that experience.

 Want AI That Makes Decisions For Your Business?